How to Backtest and Access Reports in cTrader for Xen

 Note

 Use a complete report.
-Partial data may reduce the quality of Xen’s analysis.
+Partial data reduces the accuracy of Xen’s analysis.

 Preparing the Report for Xen